GOB52/goblib_test/README.md

 # goblib\_test
-Unit test with googletest. shared between goblib and goblib_m5s.
+Unit test with googletest. shared between goblib and goblib\_m5s.
+Used as a submodule in goblib and goblib\_m5s.

 ## test_dir